ibexa/documentation-developer/docs/getting_started/install_on_ibexa_engage.md

 Design, themes, backgrounds are all configured by Qualifio.

 A campaign is a set of concepts, divided into steps, that the user can configure.
-It includes a welcome screen, an interaction element (such as quiz, memory, and so on), a form step, and an exit screen.
+It includes a welcome screen, an interaction element, a form step, and an exit screen.

 You can also set up prizes for customer when an email or another required pool is filled.
 A prize can be, for example, special discount, bonus, free access to some content, and so on.